UPDATE APRIL 15, 2026: KANSAS law banned 7-OH. Kratom ban likely to pass as governor unlikely to veto

 MISSISSIPPI

 A bipartisan bill in Mississippi, HB865, that sought to make kratom a Schedule III controlled substance has been tabled on February 10.
 Schedule III recognizes a possible medicinal use for a substance, but it will still remain illegal to sell and possess on the open marketplace.
 For example, ketamine is also a Schedule III controlled substance in Mississippi.
 Possession of 50 grams or less of a Schedule III substance in Mississippi could still result in one year in prison.
-Though this bill is effectively dead, many towns and counties have laws banning kratom locally.

 OHIO